BenCaiello/PalmettoBUG/README.md

 Some packages are (semi)-vendored in PalmettoBUG -- specifically, I copied only the essential code (not entire packages into new python files), with minimal changes from a number of packages.
 See palmettobug/_vendor files for more details and links to the original packages' GitHub repositories.

-Packages that were vendored: fcsparser, fcsy, flowsom, pyometiff, qnorm, readimc, sigfig, and steinbock
+Packages that were vendored: fcsparser, fcsy, pyometiff, qnorm, readimc, sigfig, and steinbock

 ## Installation: